nickvourd/Supernova/README.md

 </p>

 ## Description
-Supernova is an open-source Golang tool that empowers users to securely encrypt/obfuscate their raw shellcodes.
+Supernova is an open-source Golang tool that empowers users to securely encrypt their raw shellcodes.

 Additionally, it offers automatic conversion of the encrypted shellcode into formats compatible with various programming languages, including:
 - C